zeitport/eslint-plugin-json-es/README.md

 | | sort-keys |Alternative with fix [eslint-plugin-sort-keys-fix] |

 ## Optional Rules
+A list of optional rules that can be added to your configuration.

-### use-camelcase
+### `json-es/use-camelcase`
-The ESLint camelcase rule does not work with JSON files.
+The "original" ESLint camelcase rule does not work with JSON files.

 A custom 'use-camelcase' [rule](./rules/use-camelcase.js) is available.
 Based on the ESLint camelcase rule with minor adjustments.